Can Language Models Teach Weaker Agents? Teacher Explanations Improve Students via Personalization: RQ1: Additional Results

 \section{RQ1: Additional Results}

-\paragraph{Results with Other Models and Datasets.} In Table \ref{tab:rq1_strategyqa_flan}, we report the accuracy obtained by different students and teachers (based on Flan-T5 models) on the StrategyQA task.
-We draw similar conclusions as Flan-T5 with other LLMs, specifically LLaMA-7B and LLaMA-65B models on the StrategyQA dataset (Figure \ref{fig:RQ1_2}, Table \ref{tab:rq1_strategyqa_llama}).
-The trends align -- increasing for weaker students and decreasing for stronger students.
-Our conclusions generalize across datasets too.
-Figure \ref{fig:RQ1_3} and Table \ref{tab:rq1_commonsenseqa_flan} present the results on CommonsenseQA with Flan-T5 models.
+\paragraph{Results with Flan and LLaMA Models.} In Table \ref{tab:rq1_strategyqa_flan}, we report the accuracy obtained by different students and teachers (based on Flan-T5 models) on the StrategyQA task.
+We draw similar conclusions as Flan-T5 with other LLMs, specifically LLaMA-7B and LLaMA-65B models on the StrategyQA dataset (Table \ref{tab:rq1_strategyqa_llama}).
+In fact, when the teacher is stronger like a LLaMA-65B, the margin of improvement is also higher, about 8\%.
+The overall trends also align -- increasing for weaker students and decreasing for stronger students.

+\paragraph{Results on other Datasets.} Our conclusions generalize across datasets too.
+Table \ref{tab:rq1_commonsenseqa_flan} presents the results on CommonsenseQA with Flan-T5 models.
 CommonsenseQA is an easier task and Flan-T5 models obtain accuracies of 85\% and 92\% when generating their own explanations.
 While Flan-T5-Large still benefits from human explanations, the larger model does not, perhaps because it already starts at a high 92\% accuracy.
-Finally, in Figure \ref{fig:RQ1_4} and Table \ref{tab:rq1_gsm8k_llama}, we present the results on GSM8k with LLaMA models.
+Finally, in Table \ref{tab:rq1_gsm8k_llama}, we present the results on GSM8k with LLaMA models.
 Note that in GSM8k, a student has access to partial explanations from the teacher, but even then we observe that these prove to be useful prompts for the student to complete their chain-of-thought, leading to up to 8-9\% increase in accuracy with human teachers and 3\% with model teachers.

 \paragraph{Results with Cross-family Student and Teacher.} We observe that larger teacher LLMs can teach smaller student LLMs, even when they are of different model families.
 In Table \ref{tab:rq1_cross_family}, we report the results with Flan-T5 and LLaMA models as students and teachers.